SaleemIbrahim1212/FIFA-Skeletal-Tracking-Starter-Kit-2026/README.md

 You can find details about the `cameras`, `bounding boxes`, and `images` in docs/data-format.md.
 For `skel_2d` and `skel_3d`, you can generate them automatically using the provided `preprocess.py` script.
 Alternatively, we have also uploaded preprocessed data [here](https://huggingface.co/datasets/tijiang13/FIFA-Skeletal-Tracking-Light-2026/tree/main).

 ### 📺 Sample Visualization
-We have integrated basic visualization functions in the code, but you are also encourage to checkout the visualization script we provided in [WorldPose Dataset](https://github.com/eth-ait/WorldPoseDataset/tree/visualization)

 We provide sample visualization of prediction of this baseline implementation in [media folder](media/), it showcases the predicted cameras as well as 3D skels (we rendered the meshes instead 3D skels in the samples).

 | ARG_CRO_225412 | MOR_POR_193202 | NET_ARG_004041 |